Leadership Rewards and Recognition

 The successful leadership relationship inspires people to become more than they might have been without the relationship.
 Following an effective leader, people accomplish and achieve more than they may ever have dreamed possible.

 The foundation of this successful relationship is the leader’s ability to make people feel important.
 (Sure, money and other benefits work to a certain extent, although, since money is a limited quantity in most organizations, you shouldn't overemphasize its importance.)

-An outstanding leader understands that this is how she best encourages their laser-like focus on fulfilling the needs of their customers.
-Employees who are rewarded, recognized and thanked for this service provide the best customer care.
+An outstanding leader understands that this is how he or she best encourages their employees' laser-like focus on fulfilling the needs of their customers.
+Employees who are rewarded, recognized, and thanked for this service provide the best customer care.

 An effective leader needs to demonstrate these practices.

 You may think these actions sound a lot like leadership by the golden rule.
-You’re right, although a fellow consultant told me about an even more powerful rule—the platinum rule.
-In the golden rule, you treat others as you wish to be treated.
-In the platinum rule, you treat people as they wish to be treated.
+You’re right, although a new description is making the rounds in consulting circles.
+It's an even more powerful rule—the platinum rule.
+In the golden rule, you treat others as "you wish to be treated."
+In the platinum rule, you treat people as "they wish to be treated."